mariannap/PROBer_paper_analysis/README.md

 fastq-dump SRR933557.sra
 ```

-The meaning of each data is listed in the table below.
+The meaning of each data is listed in the table below:

 <table>
         <tr>